uc-raya/it3038c-scripts/Labs/ReadME.md

 Install-Module -Name PSWindowsUpdate

 Next, create a Powershell script.
 This script will show all available Windows updates for your machine and then allow you install all of them at once.
-Inside the script, write the following line of code:
+Inside the script, write the following lines of code:

 Get-WindowsUpdate